alexfernandez803/remotion-serverless/README.md

 ```

 ## License
 This package and its source code is available under the MIT license.
 [Read the full license terms here.](https://github.com/alexfernandez803/remotion-serverless/blob/main/LICENSE.md).
-Notice that [Remotion](https://remotion.dev) requires a licence for some use cases, read the [terms here](https://github.com/remotion-dev/remotion/blob/main/LICENSE.md)
+Notice that [Remotion](https://remotion.dev) requires a licence for most use cases, read the [terms here](https://github.com/remotion-dev/remotion/blob/main/LICENSE.md)